 Eco-friendly is the way forward.

 Many companies nowadays are highly conscious of their carbon footprint.
 Aside from being more environmentally friendly, it also boosts the company’s moral image in the eyes of its employees.
-It’s hard not to root for a boss who is actively trying to improve the environment.
+It’s hard not to root for a boss actively trying to improve the environment.

 Use your name!